Belgrano III Base: History

 On 8 January 1980, launching the second stage of the 1979–80 austral summer campaign, the Argentine Navy's new icebreaker ARA Almirante Irízar sailed away from Buenos Aires with the mission of founding a new base on Berkner Island, on the Filchner Ice Shelf.

 On 24 January 1980 and after a sixteen-day-long trip, the ship reached the chosen place, about 200 km west of the spot occupied by Belgrano I, by then already abandoned because the ice platform it was placed upon was cracking at a fast rate, resulting in unsafe working conditions.

 Belgrano III was officially inaugurated on 30 January after finishing unloading of cargo with the aid of two Puma SA 330 helicopters from the Argentine Army Aviation Command.
-At this time it hosted a nine-men Argentine Army complement.
+At this time it hosted a nine-man Argentine Army complement.

 Belgrano III was shut down after 4 years of continuous service due to the fast deterioration of the ice barrier it was sitting on; new, often hidden cracks and crevices endangered the on-duty personnel and material.

 The base was closed on 15 January 1984 and all of its staff was evacuated by a helicopter operating from Almirante Irízar.
 Due to a mix of very bad weather and mechanical failure of the second helicopter aboard Almirante Irízar, 33 MT of packaged equipment had to be left behind to be recovered by land or, if not possible, in a later summer campaign.

 The salvage of such equipment was further delayed for several campaigns because of unusual pack ice thickness and other transport and logistic setbacks.
-On 1989 a helicopter inspection showed that the base and packages were already completely buried in snow and ice 4–5 m deep; only the antennae were sticking out in the surface.
+In 1989 a helicopter inspection showed that the base and packages were already completely buried in snow and ice 4–5 m deep; only the antennae were sticking out of the surface.